jorge-mendes-dev/landing-mendestech/README.md

 - yarn test - execute the Jest test suite.
 - yarn eject - This is a one-way operation.
 Once you eject, you can’t go back - remove the single build dependency from your project.
 - yarn commit - commit changes with Husky and commitizen | type `git commit` works too.
+- yarn lint - use prettier to verify files on your app.
+- yarn format - use prettier to format files on your app.

 ## 🛠 How to use the structure